gbisaga/devops/aws-devops-dynamodb.md

 	  - A lot more expensive than provisioned
   - Always encrypted at rest - choose default or specify KMS key
 - DynamoDB Accelerator (DAX) cluster
-  - Cache in front of table
+  - Cache in front of table, API compatible
   - Choose instance size, cluster size (>3 for production)
   - Optional encryption
   - Needs an IAM role to access DynamoDB service